Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Applications and Simulation Examples

-Now, let $c_1=0$ so that agents $1$ and $2$ in cluster $\cC_1$ have no direct connection.
-Cluster synchronization is still achieved as shown in Fig. \ref{fig:clustering_ship2}.
-This example illustrates that intra-cluster connections are not necessary for cluster synchronization under a cyclicly partitioned interaction graph.
-However, under an acyclic partition as in Fig. \ref{fig:topology_4nodes}(b), the first cluster of agents, having no direct connections, cannot achieve state synchronization as shown in Fig. \ref{fig:notclustering_shipacyclic}. \QED
+Now, let $c_1=0$ so that agents $1$ and $2$ in cluster $\cC_1$ have no direct connection as shown in Figure \ref{fig:topology_4nodes_a2}.
+Then the matrix $\hat \bA- c\hat\cL_c\otimes I_2$ in Theorem \ref{thm:clustersyn_leaderless} has eigenvalues $\{ -1 \pm 1.7321i, -1.0165 \pm 1.7362i \}$, and thus is still Hurtwiz.
+Simulation result in Figure \ref{fig:clustering_ship2} shows that cluster synchronization is achieved for the heading angles (The velocities $v_l(t)$ and auxiliary control variables $\eta_l(t)$, $l\in\cI$ all converge to zero in the simulation, and their evolution figures are omitted for simplicity).
+This example illustrates that containing a spanning tree for the subgraph of each cluster is only a sufficient condition for achieving cluster synchronization under a cyclically partitioned interaction graph.
+However, with an acyclic partition as in Figure \ref{fig:topology_4nodes_b}, the agents in cluster $\cC_1$, having no direct connections, cannot achieve state synchronization as shown in Figure \ref{fig:notclustering_shipacyclic}.
+This verifies the necessity of the spanning tree condition in Corollary \ref{thm:clustersyn_leaderless_acyclic}.
+Furthermore, observing the following matrix associated with the acyclically partitioned graph in Figure \ref{fig:topology_4nodes_b}

+we find that it cannot be made stable for any $c>0$ and $c_2>0$.
+So, this example also verifies the necessity of the algebraic condition in Theorem \ref{thm:clustersyn_leaderless}.